hollyschinsky/spotify-browser/module3.md

 ---
 layout: module
-title: Module 3&#58; Call Spotify API & Implement Results Handling
+title: Module 3&#58; Spotify API Call and Results Handling
 ---

 ### Overview
 This is a 2-part module where you will implement the submit button handling from our main view to call the Spotify API in Part 1 and then create your list template to load the data into in Part 2.

-# Part 1:
+### Part 1

-## Steps

-1. Open my-app.js and add the following code block to handle the submit button using page level events:
+1. Open **my-app.js** and add the following code block to handle the submit button using page level events:

         $$(document).on('click', '#btnSearch', function (e) {
             var term = $$("#term").val();